mishaturnbull/TrashBin/docs/plugin-creation.md

 	method to generate a native dictionary.
   * Full signature: `def run_messages(self, messages):`

+To allow for cooperation between plugins, the TrashBinPlugin has an attribute `coopdata`, which returns a dictionary-like object shared between all plugins.
+Plugins have arbitrary read-write access to this object, and this is the suggested method of sharing data cooperatively.

 (footnote 1) Technically, these assumptions depend on the processor object being used.
 However, at time of writing, there is only one available, and the others in the roadmap make a more heavy use of multithreading and thus these assumtions